awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.logging.md

 **Note**
 Log task configurations don't support wildcards on Windows platforms\.

-For more information on using configuration files, see \.
+For more information about using configuration files, see \.

 Much like extending tail logs and bundle logs, you can extend log rotation using a configuration file\.
 Whenever Elastic Beanstalk rotates its own logs and uploads them to Amazon S3, it also rotates and uploads your additional logs\.
 Log rotation extension behaves differently depending on the platform's operating system\.
-The following sub\-sections describe the two cases\.
+The following sections describe the two cases\.

 ### Extending Log Rotation on Linux<a name="health-logs-extend-rotation-linux"></a>